Bullying in Singapore school: Secondary school students filmed fighting in classroom!

 "An intern with an external agency chanced upon the incident when walking along the corridor, and had called out to the students to stop the fight but they did not heed him.
 Since he is not one of our teachers, he would not have the training or authority to manage the situation."

-The video has created much furore online, with many condemning the students’ behaviour and general lack of discipline.
+The video of bullying in Singapore school has created much furore online, with many condemning the students' behaviour and general lack of discipline.

 Ms. Tan assures that, "The school has addressed the matter by counselling the students involved, and applying appropriate disciplinary measures.
 We are also working with their parents to help our students learn from the incident."